Rabbit. 8x8, oil on linen mounted on panel. 2017.

 Painting small is hard, right?

 In recent years, I've had a tendency to reach for a painting knife every time I've worked on a small landscape painting.
 It's a good way to get something down fast without getting bogged down by detail.
+It forces you to work in big shapes, only suggest at details, and often results in a thick, textured paint layer.

 In this case, working out from the eye, I used ever larger brushes to cover the canvas.
 The sizes ranged from no.2 Rosemary series 279 around the eye to no.8 bristle flat in the background.
+Most of the painting techniques I've used here are textbook standard.

-- paint the entire form of the head
+- paint the entire form of the head (it's easier to get the big shapes right when you're not fussing over the features)

 - cover over where the eye will be with the same color paint that surrounds it